 Ironically all of them claim to offer the best of the best in encryption, privacy, and applications so on and so forth.

-However, in my experience reviewing VPNs, I’ve always come across companies falsifying their claims.
+However, in my experience reviewing best VPNs, I’ve always come across companies falsifying their claims.

-To suggest you guys only the best VPN services in the industry, I’ve rigorously tested industry’s top 20 providers and shortlisted only 4.
+To suggest you guys only the best VPN services in the industry to buy, I’ve rigorously tested the industry’s top 20 VPN providers and shortlisted only 4.
 In this blog, I’m going to tell you all about them.

-Aside from segregating you from the unencrypted network traffic, VPNs are great for a bunch of other reasons.
+Aside from segregating you from the unencrypted network traffic, VPNs are great for a bunch of other reasons as per the VPN experts.
 Think about the following before opting for a VPN in your daily use.

 - Unrestricted and unhindered streaming